Shubh1692/Shubh1692/README.md

 =====================================
 Senior Full Stack Developer
 ---------------------------
-I am a Full Stack Developer with 7 years of experience in Node.js, React, React-native, Angular, Python and Ionic .
-Originally from Jaipur, I have worked on a wide range of projects that have enabled me to hone my skills and expand my knowledge.
-My passion for web development drives me to create exceptional web applications that are both user-friendly and functional.
-I am excited to join a team that values continuous learning and growth and that provides opportunities to work on challenging projects.
+I am a Senior Full Stack Developer with 9 years of experience in full-stack development, specializing in Node.js, React, React Native, Angular, Python, and Ionic.
+Based in Jaipur, India, I have contributed to a wide variety of impactful projects, enhancing my technical skills and delivering value to clients.
+My dedication to building innovative and user-friendly applications aligns with my passion for web development.
+I’m enthusiastic about joining teams that foster learning, growth, and challenging opportunities.
-* 🌍 I'm based in Jaipur Rajasthan India

 <!-- * 🖥️ See my portfolio at [AngleList](http://angel.co/u/Shubh1692)